 The importance of preparing their students in engineering areas was her inspiration to introduce the use of UNO microcontrollers to their science subjects and laboratories.

 For her current teaching position, she planned, implemented, and executed the preparation of students to compete in regional and national science contests such as JASON Project, Youth Leader Explorers and Comisión Nacional de Ciencias y Tecnología (CONACYT).
-Three years ago, she understood the importance of the Arduino(R) platform and began incorporating it into her teaching.
-For the past two years, she has written, implemented, and assessed the junior high school technology curriculum focused on Arduino(R).
+Three years ago, she understood the importance of the UNO platform and began incorporating it into her teaching.
+For the past two years, she has written, implemented, and assessed the junior high school technology curriculum focused on UNOs.
 For her school, she has had the opportunity to write and implement after-school programs and training for teachers as well as the junior high school science and technology fair.

-Ms. Mediola has B.A's. in nutrition and child psychology, a federal certificate in educational pedagogy, completed coursework towards an engineering degree, and is currently completing her Masters in STEM Education.
+Ms. Mediola has B.A's. in nutrition and child psychology, a federal certificate in educational pedagogy, completed coursework towards an engineering degree, and recently completed her Masters in STEM Education.

 Awards and Accomplishments:

 - Won first place in the 2012 Build-a-bot contest at Tec de Monterrey.

-- Won two first places at the 2016 JASON Project science competition at Prepa Tec High School for a Tesla Coil project and a simulation of photosynthesis.
+- Won two first places at the 2016 JASON Project science competition at Prepa Tec High School for a Tesla Coil project and simulation of photosynthesis.

 - Won two-second places at the 2017 Youth Leader Explorer science competition at Prepa Tec High School with a pollution control device and booth display.